ZhgChg.Li

 Target Audience:

-• Internal: Only for use by partners within the organization
+• Internal: For use by organization members only

-• External: All Google account users can use it after consenting to authorization
+• External: Available to all Google account users after consent to authorization

 Contact Information:

-Check the consent for the Google API Services: User Data Policy .
+Check to agree to the 《 Google API Services: User Data Policy 》。

 Finally, click “Create”.

-Re-enter the Firebase project number and click “Change Project”.
+Re-enter the Firebase project ID and click “Change Project”.

 If no errors appear, the binding is complete.

-If you selected “External,” you may need to complete the following settings:
+If you choose “External,” you may also need to complete the following settings:

-Click on “Project Number” → Expand the left sidebar → “APIs & Services” → “OAuth consent screen”
+Click “Project Number” → expand the left sidebar → “APIs & Services” → “OAuth consent screen”

-Select “Target Audience” → Test Click “Publish App” → Done.
+Select “Target Audience” → Test, click “Deploy as web app” → Done.

-Users can complete the authorization following the previous step of “User consent required for first-time use” and start using it!
+Users can follow the previous step “User must authorize on first use” to complete authorization and start using it!

-If the above steps are not set, users will encounter the following error:
+If the above steps are not configured, users will encounter the following error:

-Access blocked “XXX” not completed Google verification process
+Access to "XXX" blocked due to incomplete Google verification process

-Access blocked “XXX” not completed Google verification process
+Access to “XXX” blocked due to incomplete Google verification process

-Returning to the integration, Firebase directly uses ScriptApp.getOAuthToken() to dynamically obtain the Token based on the execution identity, so there is no need to set the Token.
+Back to the integration, Firebase directly uses ScriptApp.getOAuthToken() to dynamically obtain the token based on the execution identity, so no token setup is needed.

-Just go to the GAS project → Settings.gs → Change:
+Only up to the GAS project → Settings.gs → change:

 const iOSFirebase = new FirebaseStub(iOSFirebaseProject);